Four Challenges When Managing the Project Plan and Schedule during Execution

 2) Tracking the Critical Path

-Many organization do not require their project manager to track the critical path at all, despite the critical information it offers.
+Tracking the critical path is central to project scheduling in project management, yet not all organizations put a premium on it.
 Many project managers also have difficulty identifying and managing the critical path.
 When a project manager does not recognize where slack is in a project, they either become inflexible with their schedule or they make changes to the tasks that have an outgrown impact on the project as a whole.